MozhouGao/UAV_Flyability/README.md

 ### Scripts
 This folder contains two scripts to help you understand how to calculate drone flyability.
-<b> Download ERA5.ipynb shows an example of downloading ERA5 data by using cdsapi.
+<br> <b> Download ERA5.ipynb </b> shows an example of downloading ERA5 data by using cdsapi.
+<br> <b> Drone flyability calculation.ipynb </b> shows an examples of calculating monthly drone flyability (both day and night and daylight only) for Alberta in June, 2019.